AM-Sweng/vis_tool_assignment/README.md

         $ ./docker-build.sh

 2. Run docker-run-gather.sh followed by two arguments: your Personal Access Token, and the username of an account to start gathering from.

-        $ ./docker-run-gather.sh ACCESS_TOKEN USERNAME

-3. Run docker-run-serv.sh.
-This will display the html page from index.html, and can be accessed through localhost using port forwarding.
-The docker-run-serv.sh script uses localhost:8000 by default.
+Once the data collection and processing is complete,the container will host the html page from index.html, and can be accessed through localhost using port forwarding.
+The docker-run.sh script uses localhost:8000 by default.

-        $ ./docker-run-serv.sh
+        $ ./docker-run.sh ACCESS_TOKEN USERNAME